skalifa7/maryhpricefamily/README.md

 # maryhpricefamily
-Memorial for Mary Helen Price
+Memorial for Mary Helen Price with a link to her husband David's page.